rouftom/react-mui-scheduler/README.md

 ## 🔥 Some features to add in next releases

-- ✅ Week mode switch view
+- ✅ Week, day and timeline mode switch view

-- 👉 Day mode switch view

 - 👉 Option menu

 - 👉 Export events as PDF and CSV